Skip to main content

 Monogram-Pro-Range-Brass-Burner

-This range's burners produce a high output, ranging from 23,000 BTU to 15,000 BTU.
+Monogram burners produce a high output, ranging from 23,000 BTU to 15,000 BTU.

-One option to consider is the ZGP366NTSS, which provides a slightly lower burner output at 18,000 BTU but is still a powerful and more affordable option compared to other models.
+This range provides a slightly lower burner output of 18,000 BTU but is still a powerful and more affordable option compared to other models at $7,100.

 In addition to its high burner output, this range also has a powerful griddle with an output of 18,000 BTU.

-Monogram Problems
+Monogram Pro Range Problems

 Unfortunately, this range lacks the option for a grill and comes in a single convection oven without any color variations.